 Mitch Albom is an internationally renowned and best-selling author, journalist, screenwriter, playwright, radio and television broadcaster.
-His latest book is "The Magic Strings of Frankie Presto: A Novel."
+His latest book is "The Magic Strings of Frankie Presto."